 It’s much better for everyone to stop frequently and travel slowly than to try to make the kids go faster and then have to carry them.
-If parents know what kids can and can’t do, everyone has a great time on the trail.
+Hiking with children is not complicated: If parents know what kids can and can’t do, everyone has a great time on the trail.

-Hiking with Kids: Ten Trail-Tested Tips from The Trailmaster
+Hiking with Children: Ten Tips from The Trailmaster

 1. Keep your children in sight at all times.
 That may seem obvious, but you’d be surprised how fast kids can get off the trail.